-Here are four different ways to approach primary source analysis with students.
+Here are three different ways to approach primary source analysis with students:

 The process for approaching a primary source is similar to the close read of any informational text.
 In the case of handwritten historical documents, transcription and translation are also needed.